To increase client retention, teach your employees how to handle customer complaints

 - Don’t assume a client is a ”professional complainer”

-There are customers who will milk you for every penny your worth, but they are few and far between.
-Never start a client interaction with the assumption that they are just trying to get a freebie.
+There are customers who try to milk your organization for every penny, but they are few and far between.
+Never begin a client interaction with the assumption that they’re just trying to get a freebie.
 If the customer thinks you don’t take their concern seriously, it will just exacerbate the issue.

 - Get to the root of the problem